jdoleary/Spellmasons/docs/TasksCurrent.md

     - Poison prediction is confusing
     - ideas
         - Have push and pull from the start
-        - Takes too long to be fun, speed it up!!!
         - objects to hide behind (raise earth)
         - More objects to interact with
-        - Spell: grappling hook (pulls your towards something)
-        - freezable liquid to walk over
 - Pack 10
     - Better timeout icon
         - Change timeout icon to red when 0 turns left?